-This tutorial shows you how to create the Quotes app that's included on the Sample Apps page.
-The Quotes app lets you view quotes by famous people.
+This tutorial shows you how to create the Quotes app that lets you view quotes by famous people.
 The main screen of the app contains a list of authors, and you can tap a name in the list to view that author's quote.
 Data for the quotes is stored in an SQL database, and you can edit existing quotes or add your own.

 You will learn to: